 - CBD ointment

-And can even be taken in whole plant form, through consuming the stems, roots, leaves, and flowers of the cannabis plant.
+On top of that, CBD can even be taken in whole plant form, through consuming the stems, roots, leaves, and flowers of the cannabis plant.